hakuhodo-technologies/scope-rl/docs/documentation/sharpe_ratio.rst

 The above figure reports the benchmark results of the OPE estimators with SharpeRatio@4 in various benchmark environments, providing the following directions and suggestions for future OPE research.

-1. Future research in OPE should include assessment of estimators under SharpeRatio@k:
+1. Future research in OPE should include assessments of estimators under SharpeRatio@k:

     We observe in the previous Acrobot case that SharpeRatio@k offers more practical insights than conventional accuracy metrics, and the benchmark results under SharpeRatio@k sometimes diverge substantially from those under conventional accuracy metrics (See our paper for the details).
     This indicates that future research should, at least additionally, employ SharpeRatio@k to assess OPE estimators in their experiments.

 2. A new estimator that explicitly optimizes the risk-return tradeoff:

-    Even though DR and MDR are generally considered as more sophisticated in existing research, they do not always outperform DM, PDIS, and MIS under SharpeRatio@k in the above figure.
+    Even though DR and MDR are generally considered more sophisticated in existing research, they do not always outperform DM, PDIS, and MIS under SharpeRatio@k in the above figure.
     This is because they are not specifically designed to enhance the risk-return tradeoff and associated efficiency.
     Therefore, it would be a valuable direction to develop a novel estimator that more explicitly optimizes the risk-return tradeoff than existing methods.